 Tread Labs is an American company which ships to most of the world.
-We suggest buying the insoles directly from the Tread Labs’ website for the widest choice and easy access to their buying guides and FAQ resources.
+We suggest buying the insoles directly from their website for the widest choice and easy access to their buying guides and FAQ resources.

 1 new from $65.00

-I hope this Tread Labs review answered any questions you may have had about them before making a purchase, but if you have a question that I haven’t answered in this review, feel free to put it in the comments below and I’ll get back to you very soon.
+I hope this review answered any questions you may have had about them, but if you have a question that I haven’t answered in this review, feel free to put it in the comments below and I’ll get back to you very soon.